marcobevilacqua94/productdemoinstruction/README.md

 /opt/couchbase/bin/cbc-n1qlback -f queries.txt -u app -P Couchbase123! --spec couchbases://cb.zy7dcemerlfgdi1u.cloud.couchbase.com/productDemo -t 5 -v
 ```
 - Modify `-t ` for more or less load.
-- The `-v` (verbose) is useful to hide some errors that could happen sometimes and be reported on the console line output
+- The `-v` (verbose) is useful to hide some errors that could happen sometimes and be reported on the console line output.

 ## Analytics Queries